codedubu/UrbanDictionaryBuddy/README.md

 ## Overview
-UrbanDictionaryBuddy is a simple Kotlin app from Kilo-Loco, designed to introduce Swift developers to the fundamentals of Kotlin.
+UrbanDictionaryBuddy is an app built in Kotlin.

+- Includes Retrofit to pull from UrbanDictionary API.